-Williams Hollow Trail is a 2.2 mile lightly trafficked loop trail located near Garfield, AR that features beautiful wild flowers and is rated as moderate.
+Williams Hollow Trail is a 2.2 mile lightly trafficked loop trail located near Garfield, Arkansas that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash